guangylegend/Prediction_Hive/README.md

-This is the fianl project code written in Hive in addition with Hivemall.
+This is the code for prediction of football match result using machine learning on Hive.

 Environment:
-Hive: Quickstart VM included.
+Java: 1.7
+Hadoop: 2.x
 Hivemall: 0.4.2-rc.2.

 The code is seperated into two parts after ETL.